The 5 Truths For Transformational Leaders (Mishrell)

 • Truth 1: Be fanatical about mission - “A fanatic belief in mission empowers leaders to inspire others, make difficult decisions and set high standards for services that deliver life-changing results.”
 3

-• Truth 2: Fix, stabilize, or replace systems, practices, and people who are not working - “Only incremental improvement is possible until the organizational stabilizes day-to-day operations.
+• Truth 2: Fix, stabilize, or replace systems, practices, and people who are not working - “Only incremental improvement is possible until the organization stabilizes day-to-day operations.
 It is difficult to grow when every day brings a new crisis and problems to solve that could be avoided.”
 It is difficult to grow when leaders spend most of the day solving problems.
 4

 • Truth 3: Establish a mission-driven strategy - Leaders develop, articulate, and align the organization on a well-reasoned strategy.